joanllenas/haskell-book/README.md

 - **Applicative**: An Applicative is a Monoiddal Functor.
 It lifts a function over a structure.

+  Applicative gives us a way to transform values contained within a structure using a function that is also embedded in a structure

   Instances of the `Applicative` type class should abide by four laws:

   - **Identity**: `pure id <*> v = v`.